-Table 5-12 Summary of potential interactions and M/SI estimates for Steller sea lions by SEAK salmon fishing gear type with the specific ESA DPS in question indicated in parentheses.
+Table 5-21 Summary of potential interactions and M/SI estimates for humpback whales by SEAK salmon fishing gear type with the specific ESA DPS in question indicated in parentheses.
 Estimates are broken out by minimum estimates and those that are considered reasonably certain to occur.
-This is a preliminary estimate that NMFS will update in the final 2024 BiOp based on the best scientific and commercial data available. .152 Table 5-13 Takes/Impacts of Marine Mammals in SEAK Salmon Fisheries .159 Table 5-14 The observed and estimated total marine bird takes for all observed areas of the Yakutat salmon set gillnet fishery during the 2007 and 2008 fishing seasons (Data from Manly 2009) .173 Table 5-15 The observed and estimated total marine bird takes in Prince of Wales (subdistricts 6A,B), Anita Bay (Area 7A), and Stikine (Areas 8A,B) of the Southeast Alaska salmon drift gillnet fishery during the 2012 and 2013 fishing seasons (Data from Manly 2015) 174 Table 5-16 Bycatch provisions for the 2022 Commercial Troll Salmon Fishery in State Waters Table 5-17 All groundfish species (round pounds) reported on salmon troll fish tickets for all Southeast Alaska, 2013-2022.
-Table 6-1 Southeast Alaska commercial fisheries ex-vessel value estimated by prices reported on fish tickets by gear type, area and species, 2022.
-Table 6-2 Commercial Fishing Permits Fished in SEAK, 2018-2022 Table 6-3 SEAK troll fishery estimated ex-vessel value and harvest, 2022. .196 Table 6-4 SEAK purse seine fishery estimated ex-vessel value and harvest, 2022 .
-197 Table 6-5 SEAK gillnet fishery estimated ex-vessel value and harvest, 2022 .
-197 Table 6-6 Processing Facilities in SEAK, 2023 .198 Table 6-7 First wholesale volume and value in SEAK attributed to salmon managed under the PST Agreement, 2017-2023. .199 Table 6-8 Selected demographic indicators in Southeast Alaska communities. .201 Table 6-9 CFEC Permits Held by SEAK Residents, 2023 Table 6-10 Summary of State of Alaska fisheries taxes as they relate to SEAK salmon fisheries .203 Table 6-11 Shared Fisheries Taxes by SEAK Community, 2023 Table 6-12 Estimates of Southeast Alaska salmon sport fishery economic impacts for 2021 .205
+This is a preliminary estimate that NMFS will update in the final 2024 BiOp based on the best scientific and commercial data available.
+161 Table 5-22 Potential threats and impacts to WDPS Steller sea lion recovery (reproduced from Muto et al. 2019) 166 Table 5-23 Summary of potential interactions and M/SI estimates for Steller sea lions by SEAK salmon fishing gear type with the specific ESA DPS in question indicated in parentheses.
+Estimates are broken out by minimum estimates and those that are considered reasonably certain to occur.
+This is a preliminary estimate that NMFS will update in the final 2024 BiOp based on the best scientific and commercial data available.
+172 Table 5-24 Takes/Impacts of Marine Mammals in SEAK Salmon Fisheries 179 Table 5-25 The observed and estimated total marine bird takes for all observed areas of the Yakutat salmon set gillnet fishery during the 2007 and 2008 fishing seasons (Data from Manly 2009) 193 Table 5-26 The observed and estimated total marine bird takes in Prince of Wales (subdistricts 6A,B), Anita Bay (Area 7A), and Stikine (Areas 8A,B) of the Southeast Alaska salmon drift gillnet fishery during the 2012 and 2013 fishing seasons (Data from Manly 2015) 194 Table 5-27 Bycatch provisions for the Commercial Troll Salmon Fishery in State Waters 199 Table 5-28 All groundfish species (round pounds) reported on salmon troll fish tickets for all Southeast Alaska, 2013-2022.
+201 Table 6-1 Southeast Alaska commercial fisheries ex-vessel value estimated by prices reported on fish tickets by gear type, area and species, 2022 214 Table 6-2 Commercial Fishing Permits Fished in SEAK, 2018-2022 214 Table 6-3 SEAK troll fishery estimated ex-vessel value and harvest, 2022.
+215 Table 6-4 SEAK purse seine fishery estimated ex-vessel value and harvest, 2022 Table 6-5 SEAK gillnet fishery estimated ex-vessel value and harvest, 2022 216 Table 6-6 Processing Facilities in SEAK, 2023 217 Table 6-7 First wholesale volume and value in SEAK attributed to salmon managed under the PST Agreement, 2017-2023.
+218 Table 6-8 Selected demographic indicators in Southeast Alaska communities 220 Table 6-9 CFEC Permits Held by SEAK Residents, 2023 221 Table 6-10 Summary of State of Alaska fisheries taxes as they relate to SEAK salmon fisheries.
+Table 6-11 Shared Fisheries Taxes by SEAK Community, 2023 Table 6-12 Estimates of Southeast Alaska salmon sport fishery economic impacts for 2021 224